openpmix/prrte/src/tools/prte/prte-map.1.md

     options include `slot`, `hwthread`, `core`, `l1cache`, `l2cache`, `l3cache`,
     `package`, `node`, `seq`, `dist`, `ppr`, and `rankfile`.

-Any object can include modifiers by adding a colon (`:`) and any combination of one or more of the following to the `--map-by` option:
+Any object can include qualifier by adding a colon (`:`) and any combination of one or more of the following to the `--map-by` option:

  - `PE=n` bind `n` processing elements to each process